 Pye Flatts Meadows SSSI near Silkstone and Hoylandswaine, consists of three fields of neutral hay-meadow grassland.
 Diverse grasses and flowering plant species suggest they are a product of traditional grassland management.
 Access

-At Spring Meadows, Alderman’s Head and Cox Croft Meadows SSSI, near Penistone, eleven fields have also been traditionally managed for hay crop with late summer mowing.
+Spring Meadows, Alderman’s Head and Cox Croft Meadows SSSI, near Langsett, has eleven fields which have been traditionally managed for hay crop with late summer mowing.

 Sites of Special Scientific Interest (SSSIs)